Conversational Commerce agent developer's guide

 • SIMPLE_PRODUCT_SEARCH:

-• No conversational_text_response is generated.
+• No conversational text response is generated.

 • For conversational interfaces (such as chatbots): It is highly recommended to use the refined_search.query provided by the API.
 In a conversational flow, natural language queries like "can you help me find bananas" are automatically optimized by the API into a precise product search term ("bananas"), leading to more relevant product results.